-Putin's plan for former Moscow hotel site: A park
+Putin's plan for former Moscow hotel site: a park

 Several ideas have been hatched for the prime piece of real estate off Red Square since the Hotel Rossiya, a white-walled warren of more than 3,000 rooms that was seen by many Muscovites as an eye sore, shut its doors in 2006.

-They have included a mixed-use complex with a hotel and office and retail spaces, and an administrative centre that could contain a new parliament building and government headquarters.
+They have included a mixed-use complex with a hotel and office and retail spaces, and an administrative center that could contain a new parliament building and government headquarters.

 Putin changed those plans with a few words on Friday.